thomas-dhofer/thomas-dhofer/README.md

 Full-stack developer in the making.
 I'm learning to build across platforms and care about clean architecture, thoughtful UX, and code that's a pleasure to maintain.

-Currently working on: Coming Soon
+Currently working on: Complex - An AI-powered desktop client that combines three models

 ---